-The Writing Center welcomes multilingual writers to attend drop-in conferences with WA’s (undergraduate Writing Advisors).
-In terms of specialized instruction, registration in “The English Language Clinic” (ESL1000/ACSR1020) is recommended for students interested in attending one-on-one coaching sessions with an ESL professor in order to improve the formal academic writing they do for any undergraduate course.
+The Writing Center welcomes multilingual writers to attend drop-in conferences with WAs (undergraduate Writing Advisors).
+In terms of specialized instruction, registration in “The English Language Clinic” (ESL1000/ACSR1020) is recommended for students interested in attending one-on-one coaching sessions with an ESL professor to improve the formal academic writing they do for any undergraduate course.
 Upon registration in the clinic, an ESL professor can work in detail to help identify second language interference issues (grammar help), develop academic vocabulary in writing, understand organizational patterns common in American essay writing, and format writing using guidelines that pertain to American-style essays.
-Email email@example.com for details.
+Email firstname.lastname@example.org for details.

 Writing Center Resources